skinnybrit51/editable-grid/README.md

 ````
 var Grid = require('booty-grid'),
-    datepicker = require('booty-datepicker),
+    datepicker = require('booty-datepicker'),
     $ = require('jquery');

-datepicker();                                           // initialize datepicker - only required once per page
+// initialize datepicker - only required once per page
+datepicker();

 var grid = new Grid({
-    id: 'id',                                           // property name for column id
+    // property name for column id
+    id: 'id',
     rows: {
-        link: false,                                    // turn to true for clickable rows
+        // turn to true for clickable rows
+        link: false,
-        newRow: false,                                  // turn to true for an add row to appear in footer
+        // turn to true for an add row to appear in footer
+        newRow: false,
-        totalRow: false                                 // turn to true to see an total row appear (only applicable to cost columns)
+        // turn to true to see an total row appear (only applicable to cost columns)
+        totalRow: false
     },
-    sortConfig: [                                       // pre sort the grid when rendered
+    // pre sort the grid when rendered
+    sortConfig: [
         {
             id: 'col1',
             asc: true
         }
     ],
-    addListeners: function(el) {},                      // append custom event handlers
+    // append custom event handlers
+    addListeners: function(el) {},
-    stateManager: {                                     // return true to make a cell editable
+    // return true to make a cell editable
+    stateManager: {
         isEditable: function(rowId, colId) {
             return false;
         }
     },
-    el: $('body'),                                      // element to append grid too
+    // element to append grid too
+    el: $('body'),
     columns: [
         {
-            id: 'col1',                                 // unique id for the data property name, can be nested - EG foo.bar
+            // unique id for the data property name, can be nested - EG foo.bar
+            id: 'col1',
-            title: 'Column A',                          // title to be used in header column
+            // title to be used in header column
+            title: 'Column A',
-            width: '100%'                               // width of column - must be in percentage form
+            // width of column - must be in percentage form
+            width: '100%',
-            nullable: false,                            // can the value not have a value, only applies to editable values
+            // can the value not have a value, only applies to editable values
+            nullable: false,
+            // format the value
-            formatter: function(id, value) {            // format the value
+            formatter: function(id, value) {
                 return value;
             },
-            parser: function(id, value) {               // parse the value, only applies to editable values
+            // parse the value, only applies to editable values
+            parser: function(id, value) {
                 return value;
             },
-            validate: function(id, value) {             // return an error message when a value is not valid, only applies to editable values
+            // return an error message when a value is not valid
+            // only applies to editable values
+            validate: function(id, value) {
                 return '';  // value valid
             },
-            alignment: 'left',                          // 'left' (default), 'center', 'right'
+            // 'left' (default), 'center', 'right'
+            alignment: 'left',
-            sortable: false,                            // can the column be sorted
+            // can the column be sorted
+            sortable: false,
-            type: 'text',                               // type of data in the column, options are 'text', 'cost', 'percent', 'select', 'date'
+            // type of data in the column,
+            // options are 'text', 'cost', 'percent', 'select', 'date'
+            type: 'text',
-            list: ['a', 'b', 'c'],                      // values for a select type column, use formatter to format to the selected value
+            // values for a select type column,
+            // use formatter to format to the selected value
+            list: ['a', 'b', 'c'],
-            preCreateCallback: function() {             // advanced functionality - see demos for example
+            // advanced functionality - see demos for example
+            preCreateCallback: function() {
                 // called before cell is created
                 // return cell value
             }
         }
     ],
-    data: [                                             // data to be rendered to grid
+    // data to be rendered to grid
+    data: [
         {
             id: 'id',
             col1: 'Hello World'